Train to Andros in 48 hours or less

 Openseas searchable ferry timetable – Openseas has an up to date searchable timetable for all departure and destination points on the Andros ferry route.

 You can book tickets on-line through Openseas but the physical tickets will need to be picked up at one of the ticket agents in the port.
+Golden Star ferries have recently launched a smartphone app (details for ios here and android here) for online paperless tickets for travel on both of their ferries.
 Alternatively tickets can be purchased from a ticket agent in the port when you arrive to take the ferry.
-There are many of these in Rafina.
-In Mykonos ask your taxi driver to stop at the ticket agent on the way to the port to collect your tickets.
+There are many of these in Rafina and one ticket office in the new Mykonos port.

 Some of the ferry operators offer reduced prices for return trips but usually only if you return on one of their ferries.
 Check at the ticket office for these deals.
 Alternatively you can buy tickets for your return journey on Andros at ticket agencies at the port and in the main towns.
 Use the Openseas timetable to plan your return journey.